atlassubbed/atlas-concurrent-queue/README.md

 Now, we won't be running more than 5 upload jobs at any given time, in addition to limiting the concurrency of the download jobs.

+## todo

+#### dynamic concurrency

+It might be interesting to implement a dynamic concurrency that can react to changes in bandwidth.
+For example, we might want to only `N` downloads at a given time based on network factors.

+#### capturing errors and data

+Should this be implemented?
+See caveats below.

 ## caveats

 #### capturing errors and data